edgeimpulse/expert-projects/stretch-film-machine.md

 For each weight on the machine, follow these procedures:

- 1. Put the microntroller board on the platform and turn it on
+ 1. Put the microcontroller board on the platform and turn it on
  2. Put the weight on the platform
  3. Start the machine and let it go for a few seconds (so it reaches its normal speed)
  4. Run the Python script and wait for the data collection to complete